jpbow/ai-messenger-bot/README.md

 ### Launch the server

-Note: The following steps only cover pushing the code to Heroku.
-Steps to integrate Wit.ai and Facebook Messenger coming over the next few days.

 1. Install the Heroku toolbelt from here https://toolbelt.heroku.com to launch, stop and monitor instances.
 Sign up for free at https://www.heroku.com if you don't have an account yet.

 2. Install Node from here https://nodejs.org, this will be the server environment.
 Then open up Terminal or Command Line Prompt and make sure you've got the very most recent version of npm by installing it again: